-The TruFin Group currently operates under two separate businesses both of which has a seasoned operational management team: Satago (invoice finance) and Oxygen Finance (dynamic discounting) and Vertus (IFA succession planning) and PlayStack (mobile games publisher and financier).
+The TruFin Group currently operates under four separate businesses each of which has a seasoned operational management team: Satago (invoice finance), Oxygen Finance (dynamic discounting) and Vertus (IFA succession planning) and PlayStack (mobile games publisher and financier).

 TruFin plc was incorporated and registered in Jersey on 29 November 2017 as a public company under the Companies (Jersey) Law 1991 with registration number 125245.
 TruFin's main country of operation is the UK.
 As TruFin is not incorporated in the UK, the rights of a shareholder may be different from the rights of a shareholder in a UK incorporated company.